Meet the Staff

 Shelby is the Operations Coordinator of First 5 Association.
 Her solution-oriented approach and skillful handling of communications, schedules, and details keep Association projects on track and executed seamlessly.
 Prior to working at First 5, she was a full-time mom to her now 5-year-old son, and assisted entrepreneurs with their start-up office management needs.
 Her background is in accounting, including 7 years of providing concierge service to high-net worth clients.
 Shelby graduated summa cum laude with a Bachelor’s degree in Business Administration from St. Edward’s University in Austin, Texas.

-Caitlyn Schaap works with Communications Director Jess Berthold on projects including information campaigns, written materials, social media and more.
+Caitlyn Schaap works with the Communications Director on projects including information campaigns, written materials, social media and more.
 Prior to working for the First 5 Association, Caitlyn worked for several years in journalism.
 She served as the Editor of the Ledger Dispatch, a community newspaper in rural Amador County, CA, where she previously served as Lifestyles Editor.
 Caitlyn holds a BA in English from High Point University in North Carolina.